satukon/Student-register/README.md

-# Student Register
+## Student Register
+- This is an on-premises Java program I created when I studied for my Bachelor's in 2023 - 2024
-- Maintain a register of students, courses and the course records of students by performing CRUD operations
+- With this program, user can maintain a register of students, courses and course records by performing CRUD operations against an SQLite database.
+Records can also be opened in PDF form.

-- Get printable student records in PDF form
+## Goals
+- As this was an university project, the main goal was to learn basic application development: to perform CRUD-operations between UI and a database, and to implement business logic to UI elements.

 ## Screenshots